In this guide, we will be covering everything you need to know about photography keywords.

 Choosing the right keywords for your photography website is very important.

-The four areas you want to measure your keyword/search term against are whether what stage your keyword exists within the marketing funnel, the search intent behind the keyword, the keyword search volume, and the keyword difficulty/competition level.
+The four areas you want to measure your keyword/search term against are what stage your keyword exists within the marketing funnel, the search intent behind the keyword, the keyword search volume, and the keyword difficulty/competition level.

 1. Alignment with Marketing Funnel